Hearing the Changes

 Login or SignUp to View Content

-This involves know the chords of the keys and scales that are used for common progressions and songs.
-And the ability to recognize the sound of intervals, the distance between intervals.
+This involves know the Chords of the Keys and the Scales that are used for common progressions and songs.
+And the ability to recognize the sound of intervals – the distance between intervals.

 Learning a bit or a lot of the Principles of Music can go a long way in understanding how chords and chord progressions move and interact together.
-There is actually a lot in common between songs.
+There is actually a lot in common between songs than one might guess.

 Hearing and figuring out the chords to a song takes the same skills as transcribing a song and is limited to the chords of the song.
 You might be doing it in real-time as you are playing the song or listening to the song.